-Having worked primarily on the wheel, I have recently expanded my work to include large hand-built sculptures—some as high as five feet tall.
+Having worked and trained primarily on the wheel, since 2015 I have expanded my work to include hand-built sculptures—some as high as five feet tall.
 Just as I do with all of my ceramic work, I use locally dug clay bodies and select local clays for glazes that I know will react well in my kiln.
 The challenges and rewards of working with this off-the-wheel technique adds to my love of my work as a ceramic artist and helps me connect even more to this place I call home: the Piedmont Triad region of North Carolina.

 in the Media

 Waynette Goodson, "Outdoor Artistry: Fusing Pottery with Peonies."
 Exterior Design Magazine, Volume 4, 2018

 Pottery Making Illustrated - "In the Potter's Kitchen:Large Serving Platter."
 January/February 2018

 Ceramics Monthly - "Studio Visit: Joseph Sand."
 June/July/August 2018

 Stephen C. Compton, Seagrove Potteries Through Time, Charleston: Fonthill Media.
 2015.